The Jackson 5: 1964–1969: Early years

-Jacksonmania
+1970–1971: Jacksonmania

 The Jackson family represents a colossus in music history.
 They defined black American music as a commercial entity for longer than anyone.
-Michael, Marlon, Jackie, Jermaine and Tito with an average age of 12 when they turned professional, were arguably the original boy band.
-Thousands of fans waited for The Jackson 5 where they went.
-They had to be escorted by the police.
+With an average age of 12 when they turned professional, Michael, Marlon, Jackie, Jermaine and Tito were arguably the original boy band.
+Thousands of fans waited for the Jackson 5 wherever they went, and they had to be escorted by the police.
 During the height of Jacksonmania, crowds would pile up on top of each other to get closer to the stage.
 Early footage shows girls climbing over seats to get closer, with police officers trying to control the situation.
-The Jackson 5 performed at The Forum, in Inglewood, California in 1970.
-They attracted nearly 19,000 fans, and the concert grossed more than $105,000.
-That was a record at that time.
-Thousands of more fans were turned away due to capacity.
+When the Jackson 5 performed at The Forum, in Inglewood, California in 1970, they attracted nearly 19,000 fans.
+Thousands of more fans were turned away due to the Forum's capacity limits.
+The concert grossed more than $105,000, a record at that time.
 The Forum concert is featured on Live at the Forum.
+Veteran singer Jerry Butler and the Rare Earth (one of Motown's most popular white groups) were also opening acts for them.
 The tours got bigger as they evolved.
 The Jackson 5 performed to sold-out concerts with record-breaking attendance nationally and internationally, including Africa, Asia and Europe.
 The excitement of Jacksonmania was worldwide.
 Motown established a Jackson 5 brand.
-Ike & Tina Turner opened for the group, and veteran Jerry Butler and the Rare Earth (band) (one of Motown's most popular white groups) were also opening acts for them.
 By the 70s, they were one of the world's most famous groups.
 Jacksonmania set the tone for the music industry for years to come.